Now an alternative option to Sony’s best headphones, but at a cheaper price.

 ANC, Noise Cancelling:

 This is the part where the XM4 shows its awesomeness.
-Even though the XB910N has a good ANC, it has only two dedicated microphones that pick up the environmental sounds and eliminate them, while the Sony flagship has a whole number of five microphones.
+Even though the XB910N has a good ANC, it has only two dedicated microphones that pick up the ambient sound and eliminate them, while the Sony flagship has a whole number of five microphones.
 No wonder it is crowned as the king of ANC.
 Still, for the price of the XB910N, I was more than satisfied with its noise cancellation.

 Under its hood, the XB910N packs 40mm drivers, and as the name implies, “extra bass”, they have an extremely bass-heavy sound profile.
 There’s the XB (extra bass) feature that amps up the bass when activated.
 It also uses the DSEE tech to restore details lost, and even supports Sony’s 360-degree surround-sound content.

-Imagine this: even if you were to turn the bass all the way down via the Sony App, there would still be a little rumbling.
+Imagine this: even if you were to turn the bass all the way down via the Sony headphone App, there would still be a little rumbling.
 The bass delivers an intense thump, rumble, and punchy booms that can even be felt in the throat.
 At the same time, the vocals and lead instruments don’t fall short but are quite harsh and joyful to hear.
 I’d really aim those headphones towards bass heads since for most users this might be overwhelming.
 Basically, Sony hit the sweet spot for bass heads.

 Also, something that I found out is that if you have thick or long hair and wear glasses, you might lose some bass since it affects the positioning of the headsets.
-Overall, the sound is great and listenable, not XM4 tier, but for the price it comes with, I have no objections.
+Overall, the sound quality is great and listenable, not XM4 tier, but for the price it comes with, I have no objections.

 The speech quality through the microphone is clearly acceptable and I want to leave it at that.
 Nothing groundbreaking, but nothing bad either.
 It does the job it is set out to do just fine.
 After all, they are wireless headphones that are made to listen to music and not to sing at a music festival.